Farnese Collection

 The Farnese Collection is one of the first collections of artistic items from Greco-Roman antiquity.
 It includes some of the most influential classical works, including the sculptures that were part of the Farnese Marbles, their collection of statuary, which includes world-famous works like the Farnese Hercules, Farnese Cup, Farnese Bull and the Farnese Atlas.
 These statues are now displayed in the National Archaeological Museum of Naples in Italy with some in the British Museum in London.
+The items in the collection were acquired or requisitioned by Cardinal Alessandro Farnese, who became Pope Paul III (1534–1549).